SamChou19815/website/packages/blog/blog/2016-12-30-nerd-pride.md

 When my high school started two years ago, I was in a period of uncertainty.
-But when I was beginning to figure out I am indeed a nerd, I started to strive for being great: learning calculus before anyone else in the school, creating software better than anyone else’s in the school, doing computer science research powerful than anyone else in the school had ever researched.
+But when I was beginning to figure out I am indeed a nerd, I started to strive for being great: learning calculus before anyone else in the school, creating software better than anyone else's in the school, doing computer science research powerful than anyone else in the school had ever researched.
 The price could not be taken lightly: overly reliance on coffee, some white hairs, and a great disadvantage for college admission: a nerdy spirit that is virtually impossible to conceal.
 Yes, it is the time